Superphysics Superphysics

 Since ancient times, the accepted formula of Pranayama is 1:4:2.

-Pranayama has a close association with Va’yu, as such the controlling centre of Pranayama should be such, with which Va’yu has a direct contact, and Va’yu has direct contact with heart and lungs, and with the rest of the body it has an indirect relation.
+As such, the controlling centre of Pranayama should be such, with which Vayu has a direct contact, and Va’yu has direct contact with heart and lungs, and

-Anahata, therefore, is the natural Cakra for physical Pranayama, where you are not concerned with the psychic aspect.
+Anahata, therefore, is the natural Cakra for physical Pranayama where you are not concerned with the psychic aspect.

-Constant practice of Pranayama at Anahata will adjust and accustom all the glands, sub‑glands, joints of the body, its blood pressure.
+Constant practice of Pranayama at the Anahata will adjust and accustom all the glands, sub‑glands, joints of the body, its blood pressure.

 Until such a stage has not been reached, Kumbhaka Pranayama should not be taught to the Sadhaka, he should only do Sadharana Pranayama (without Kumbhaka).